igorlima/unapologetic-thoughts/snippets/python-lib/data/nautilus-omnibus.md

 [x] Finish tasks by inserting the x
 [ ] Control task progress by adding the indicator d50% 90m
   The task will be narrower and dotted.
 This one is half-done.
-[ ] Click on the task in spiral!
+[ ] Click on a task in the spiral view!
 60m
 [x] Add a timestamp like d10:30 to a finished task
   The task will be grayed and anchored in the spiral at the specified time.